Interacting Urns on Directed Networks with Node-Dependent Sampling and Reinforcement: Convergence and Synchronisation

 \end{corollary}

 \begin{remark} Note that these conditions are only sufficient and not necessary.
-For instance, on a cycle graph with all P\'olya type nodes such that only one node is de-preferential, while condition (iii) of Theorem~\ref{thm:convergence} holds (as seen in Example~\ref{single_depref}), \textbf{(SC1) } does not hold.
+For instance, on a cycle graph with all P\'olya type nodes such that only one node is de-preferential, while condition (iv) of Theorem~\ref{thm:convergence} holds (also see Case 1 discussed in Section~\ref{sec:simulations-results}), \textbf{(SC1) } does not hold.
 However, it is easy to check that the fraction of balls of either colour synchronises to a deterministic limit of $1/2$. \end{remark}